Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 \subsection{Case IV: $k$ lies on the surface of cone at centre with opening angle $\theta_i$ and a random scattering plane}

-We extend the case III with considering that $\theta_i$ of $k$ is still fix but now $\phi_i$ can take any value from the range [0,2$\pi$], so essentially the vector $k$ is rotating on the surface of the cone of opening angle $\theta_i$ which is situated at the centre.
-Unlike Case II and III, here on a given meridian plane the $k'$ is arisen by any $k$ with appropriate scattering angle, thus PD and PA of $k'$ would be estimated by averaging method.
-The averaged $P$ and $\chi$ of the $k'$ are computed using equation (\ref{avg_dpa}) as described in section \ref{avg_pd-pa}, and it is rewritten for a given $\theta_s$ as \beqn P \cos(2(\phi+\chi)) + 1 = \sum_{j=1}^{n}\frac{1}{n} \left [p_j\cos(2(\phi+\phi_j))+1\right], \eeqn here, n is total no. of photons, and the angle $\phi$ ranges from 0 to $\pi$.
-The $p_j$ is determined for each scattered photon for known $\theta$ by using equation (\ref{deg-polz-un}).
-Since, the electric vector of single scattered unpolarized (incident) photon is along the $(k\times k')$, $\phi_j$ = 0.
-But, we have fixed the reference $(k\times k')\text{-next}$ for measuring the PA in the meridian plane, so $\phi_j$ is the angle between $(k\times k')$ and meridian plane ($(k\times k')$-next).
+We extend the case III with considering that $\theta_i$ of $k$ is still fix but now $\phi_i$ can take any value in [0,2$\pi$], so essentially the vector $k$ is rotating on the surface of the cone of opening angle $\theta_i$ which is situated at the centre.
+Unlike Case II or III, here on a given meridian plane the $k'$ is arisen by any $k$ with appropriate scattering angle, thus PD and PA of $k'$ would be estimated by averaging method.
+The averaged $P$ and $\chi$ of the $k'$ are computed using equation (\ref{avg_dpa}) for a given $\theta_s$, where now, n is total no. of scattered photons with $\theta_s$, the $p_j$ is determined for each scattered photon for known $\theta$ by using equation (\ref{deg-polz-un}).
+Since, for unpolarized incident photons the $k'_e$ lies along the $(k\times k')$ which gives $\phi_j$ = 0, but we have fixed the reference $(k\times k')\text{-next}$ to measure the PA, so $\phi_j$ is the angle between $(k\times k')$ and meridian plane ($(k\times k')$-next).
 Expectedly, the variation of $P$, and $\chi$ as a function of $\theta_s$ is same for all scattered meridian planes.
-In table \ref{tab-IV}, we have noted the results for $\theta_i$ = 0, 15, 30, 45, 60, 75 and 90 degree along with $f_{\theta_s}$ (a total no. of scattered photons for angle $\theta_s$ on a given meridian plane).
+In table \ref{tab-IV}, we have noted the results for $\theta_i$ = 0, 15, 30, 45, 60, 75 and 90 degree along with $f_{\theta_s}$ (a total no. of scattered emergent photons with $\theta_s$ on a given meridian plane).
 For example, the emergent photons along the $z$-axis ($\theta_s$=0) are unpolarized for any opening angle $\theta_i$, as in this case for all incident photons the scattering angle is $\theta = \theta_i$, and the electric vector of $k'$ is isotropically distributed.
-In general, for a given $\theta_i$, the emergent photons escape maximally at a particular $\theta_s$, which occurs around angle $\theta_i$, e.g., for $\theta_i$ = 15$\degree$ the maximum emergent photons escape with $\theta_s$ $\sim$25$\degree$ and have PD $\sim$ 0.06.
+In general, for a given $\theta_i$, the emergent photons escape maximally at $\theta_s$ $\sim$ $\theta_i$, e.g., for $\theta_i$ = 15$\degree$ the maximum emergent photons escape with $\theta_s$ $\sim$25$\degree$ and have PD $\sim$ 0.06.